AY2526S1-CS2103T-T16-4/tp/docs/UserGuide.md

 <box type="warning" seamless>

 **Caution:**
+Note that if the changes to the data file cause the data to be internally inconsistent, the system might not function as expected. <br>
-If your changes to the data file makes its format invalid, BloodNet will discard all data and start with an empty data file at the next run.
-Hence, it is recommended to take a backup of the file before editing it.<br>
+If your edits make the data file format invalid, BloodNet will discard all data and start with an empty data file at the next run.
+Thus, it is strongly recommended that you take a backup of the file before editing it.<br>
-Furthermore, certain edits can cause the BloodNet to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
+Furthermore, certain edits can cause the BloodNet to behave in unexpected ways.
+For instance, entering a value outside the acceptable range may lead to errors or unpredictable behaviours.
 Therefore, edit the data file only if you are confident that you are able to update it correctly.
 </box>